Jonathan Leko: Charlton Athletic (second loan)

 On 31 August 2021, having made 41 competitive appearances without scoring, Leko re-joined, now, League One club Charlton Athletic on a season-long loan.
 He made his second debut for the club on 11 September, as a half-time substitute with Charlton two goals down at home to Cheltenham Town, and scored after 59 minutes; the match ended 1–2.

 Return to Birmingham City

 Upon his return to Birmingham he scored his first goal for the club in an EFL Cup tie against Norwich City on 9 August 2022.

 Milton Keynes Dons

 Leko signed for League One club Milton Keynes Dons on 13 January 2023 for an undisclosed fee.
 He made his debut on 21 January 2023, providing an assist in a 2–1 away win over Forest Green Rovers.
 Leko scored his first goal for the club on 18 February 2023, scoring a 25-yard strike in a 5–2 defeat away to Sheffield Wednesday.

 On 20 June 2025, the club announced the player had signed a new contract.
+Despite injury issues and limited appearances, Leko achieved the first promotion of his career under head coach Paul Warne at the conclusion of the 2025–26 season, with the club achieving a second-placed finish and return to League One.

+He was one of nine players to be released by the club at the conclusion of their contracts on 30 June 2026.